MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/install-azure-cli-zypper.md

 ---
-title: Install the Azure CLI 2.0 with zypper
+title: Install the Azure CLI 2.0 on Linux with zypper
 description: How to install the Azure CLI 2.0 with zypper
 keywords: azure cli, azure cli install, azure cli zypper, azure cli opensuse, azure cli sle
 author: sptramer